joshfire/woodman/README.md

 @@TODO

-## Appenders

-@@TODO

-## Layouts

-@@TODO

 ## Why?!?
 "Surely, you've heard about that thing called `console`?", you may ask.
-"Wake up, this is Java*Script*, not *Java*!", you might add.
+"Wake up, this is *JavaScript*, not *Java*!", you might add.
 Yes indeed!
 The `console` is extremely useful to debug an application.
 It is not quite enough, mainly because:
-- There are a number of devices that do not expose any `console` object.
-Perhaps surprisingly, these devices are the ones that you need to support to surf the HTML5-in-all-the-things wave.
-For instance, many connected TVs do not have any debugging environment for instance).
-Using `console` calls is simply not an option on these devices.
+- No all devices expose a `console` object.
+Perhaps surprisingly, the devices that do not are the ones that you might want to support to surf the HTML5-in-all-the-things wave.
+For instance, many connected TVs do not expose a debugging environment.
+Using `console` calls is simply not an option on such devices.
 - Maintenance of a complex application often involves focusing on a specific part of it.
 To help debugging, you often need to see the *right* logs in your console, meaning those from the specific part you're looking at and not from